 LSA Technology and Performing Arts College, Lytham St Annes

-Shimna Integrated College is one of eleven schools of the PASCH network in the UK and was welcomed into the PASCH school network in January 2020.
+Shimna Integrated College is one of twelve schools of the PASCH network in the UK and was welcomed into the PASCH school network in January 2020.

 It was founded in 1994 one the day of the first IRA ceasefire by parents of both confessions in Northern Ireland and is situated in Newcastle in south-east Northern Ireland, close to the border of the Rebuplic of Ireland.